exclusive: kate moss introduces the stars of tomorrow | read | i-D

 What are you working on at the moment?

-I'm doing my first year of A-levels and modelling around school.
-I want to continue modelling but I'd also love to study history and politics at university somewhere.
+I'm doing my first year of A-levels and modeling around school.
+I want to continue modeling, but I'd also love to study history and politics at university somewhere.

 Louis Baines, 20, London